All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why the 3 mg Dose Exists

 Think of the 3 mg dose as a primer coat before painting.
-It does not deliver the final result, but it prepares the surface for everything that follows.
+It doesn't deliver the final result, but it prepares the surface for everything that follows.

 The 7 mg Dose: Where Things Start Working

-For patients who cannot tolerate 14 mg, the 7 mg dose is sometimes used as a long-term maintenance dose, though it is sub-optimal for weight loss.
+For patients who can't tolerate 14 mg, the 7 mg dose is sometimes used as a long-term maintenance dose, though it's sub-optimal for weight loss.
 Your provider can help you decide whether to push for 14 mg or maintain at 7 mg based on your individual response and tolerability.

 The 14 mg Dose: Maximum Available